When applying for a job, it’s important to make a great first impression with the hiring manager.

 Plain 100% cotton resume paper is a safe choice.
 The texture is coarse, but the extra weight added by the higher cotton content gives your resume a nice thickness, making it pleasant to hold.

-However, in linen resume paper is a step above the rest.
+However, linen resume paper is a step above the rest.
 Its woven texture and added thickness give your resume a professional, premium feeling that no hiring manager can resist.

 Our verdict: if you really want to make an impression, go with linen resume paper.